bvanderlaan/StarEnglishGeneratorForQt/README.md

 -------------

 ### The Python Version
+#### Star-English

-This script takes a TS file and generates the star english translation strings.
+This script takes a TS file and generates the Star-English translation strings.

 You need to provide the TS file name to update.<br>
 Example:<br>